CUBRID/cubrid-testtools/doc/rqg_guide.md

 ## 2.2 random_query_generator
 It is an external tool provided by MySQL.
-We mainly use its gendata.pl and gentest.pl scripts `gendata.pl`: generate tables and data
+We mainly use its gendata.pl and gentest.pl scripts
+`gendata.pl`: generate tables and data
 `gentest.pl`: execute random querys

 ### Generate tables and data based on configuration files
 #### Configuration files
 They are named with XXX.zz
-for example: example.zz
+example.zz

     $tables = {
             rows => [10000, 1000, 10000, 10000],